The Eager Traveler

 One of the most iconic places to canoe with the beautiful backdrop of mountains is here in this lake.
 Cost for renting a canoe start from $130.00 CAD plus tax per canoe for a one-hour rental.
 Paddle, life jackets, and basic instructions are provided.
 Arguably this is one of THE things to do in Banff in summer.

-Eating in Lake Moraine
+Where to Eat in Lake Moraine

 The Snowshoe Café is Moraine Lake’s very own boutique café serving all your favorites including delicious coffee.
 They have an outdoor patio area that faces the lake and wildflowers that’s gorgeous.

-Best time to visit Lake Moraine
+The Best Time to Visit Lake Moraine

 To see Lake Moraine when it’s not frozen visit during July, August or September.
 The most beautiful time of day to visit Moraine Lake is at sunrise, as it lights up the mountains and lake and makes for the brilliant scene you’re probably hoping to see.
 Early morning is when you have the best chance of having clear weather.
 Clouds can cover the mountains and really impact your view.
 Tip: Visit Lake Moraine during weekdays to avoid the crowds.